azalea-rs/azalea/azalea/README.md

 Azalea is a framework for creating Minecraft bots.

-This page is primarily meant for developers that already know they want to use Azalea.
-See the [readme](https://github.com/azalea-rs/azalea) for a higher-level overview of Azalea.
+Also see the project [README](https://github.com/azalea-rs/azalea) for a higher-level overview of Azalea.

 # Installation